-Settlements are often reached through traditional negotiations between the parties’ lawyers.
-Typically the lawyers exchange financial information and then exchange letters outlining each party’s position.
-From there the lawyers bargain back-and-forth, working towards a final settlement that is then incorporated into a separation agreement.
-If the negotiation is not successful, the issues that are not settled can either be sent to mediation and/or arbitration or the couple will have to deal with them in Court (litigation).
+Most settlements are reached through traditional negotiations between the parties’ lawyers.
+Typically, the lawyers exchange financial information and then exchange letters outlining each party’s position.
+From there the lawyers negotiate, working towards a final settlement that is then incorporated into a separation agreement.